Terms and conditions for funding

 Funding by the Academy of Finland is granted following the Finnish Act on Discretionary Government Transfers and the Academy’s general conditions for funding.

 We allocate the funding to the researcher’s host organisation.
-The host organisation receiving the transfer is permitted to use it solely to fund the research carried out by the PI named in the funding decision.
-Staff to be hired with Academy research funding must have an employment relationship with the site of research or the organisation receiving the funding.
+The host organisation receiving the transfer is permitted to use it solely to fund the research that is in compliance with the funding decision.
+Staff to be hired with our research funding must have an employment relationship with the site of research, that is, the organisation receiving the funding.